rokstrnisa/RokClock/README.markdown

 platforms.

 ## 4 Setting up the program ##
 The configuration for the program is located in the `config.txt` file.
+(If `config.txt` does not exist when the program is started, it is copied from `config.txt.default`.)
 In there, you can specify various options.

 ### 4.1 Configuration options ###